Skip to main content

 Note: For the string method, Async Alpine does not know whether your component files actually exist.
 It will simply make a blind HTTP request based on the provided URL format and hope it returns something it can execute.
 For this reason only one .alias() is supported.

-Inline components are ideal if you have an unusual way of distributing JavaScript files (like using an asset CDN).
+Inline components are ideal if you only have your asset URLs within HTML, perhaps using an asset CDN, a versioning system, or certain platforms.
 This allows you to specify the component URL directly on the element in HTML instead of in your JavaScript.

-Add the ax-load-src attribute to your component HTML, with the full URL to the component JS:
+Add the x-load-src attribute to your component HTML, with the full URL to the component JS:

 <div